Job Title: Social Care Worker

 7. Prioritizing work to complete key commitments.

-8. Providing person-centred support aligned with the wishes of the person supported.
+8. Providing person-centred supports aligned with the wishes of the individual.

 10. Addressing community issues relevant to the individuals supported.